 Whilst some sources have claimed the ACE series was originally designed and developed by Indumil of Colombia, the official statement from Israel Weapons Industries (IWI) is that IWI was responsible for initial development.
 IWI notes that Indumil is licensed to produce major component groups of the 5.56 x 45 mm variants for the exclusive use of Colombia’s armed forces.

-Chambered for 5.56 x 45 mm, the Model 21 is a compact, short-barrelled, gas-operated assault rifle with selective-fire capability.
+Chambered for 5.56 x 45 mm, the Model 21 is a compact, short-barreled, gas-operated assault rifle with selective-fire capability.
 The example shown features a 35-round magazine and a collapsible buttstock.
 Sources indicate that several more of these weapons have been seen in South Sudan recently.
 One possibility is that the ACE rifles may have been supplied by Uganda; the UPDF are known to use the ACE rifle.